 Brands Names: Diaqua-2, Lasix, Lo-Aqua

-Lasix (Furosemide) is one of the most commonly prescribed medications for the treatment of hypertension, which is accompanied by massive swelling.
 The therapeutic effectiveness of this medication has been confirmed by data reported in clinical trials.
-In most cases, Lasix is used as one of the primary components involved in the complex therapy for essential hypertension.
+In most cases, furosemide is used as one of the primary components involved in the complex therapy for essential hypertension.

 Lasix is dispensed in tablet form.
-It is available at a dosage strength of 40 mg with 45 tablets per pack.
+It is available at a dosage strength of 40 mg with 45 pills per pack.

 Recommendations outlined in the drug informational packet are as follows:

 - treatment of edema, which develops as a consequence of stagnation of blood circulation in heart failure

 - as a component of complex treatment of arterial hypertension